 It also embraced the notion of a person becoming adept and knowledgeable in many areas, or a “Renaissance Man"; someone who becomes expert in a variety of subjects or skills.
 Take da Vinci; he painted the Mona Lisa, studied anatomy, and designed what could be called the first airplane.

-Why did the renaissance start in Italy?
-A combination of factors allowed the renaissance to take hold in Italy.
-Funding, heritage, and a shift in world view commingled and made the city states of northern Italy the birthplace of the renaissance.
+Italy birthplace of the Renaissance – A combination of factors allowed the Renaissance to take hold in this culturally and historically significant country.
+Funding, heritage, and a shift in world view commingled and made the city states of northern Italy the birthplace of the Renaissance.